Inklingo

 suelto🔊B1

-Use this when referring to ready money, especially coins or smaller bills, that you have available for small purchases.
+Use this term when referring to ready money, especially coins or small bills that are easy to use for small purchases.

 cobre🔊B1